SukanyaNuneufv/COMP331-Final-Project-Sukanya-Nune/README.md

-# COMP331 Final Project – Data Quality Analysis (Online Retail Dataset)
+# Data Quality Project – Online Retail Dataset

-This repository contains the full analysis for my COMP 331 final project.
+This repository contains my data quality project using the Online Retail Dataset.
-The objective of this project is to apply data warehousing and data quality concepts from Weeks 10–11 to evaluate the quality of the Online Retail dataset and identify issues related to completeness, validity, and consistency.
+In this project, I focused on checking different data quality issues using the concepts from data warehousing and data mining.
+The goal was to understand the problems in the data and prepare it for further analysis.

-## 📁 Repository Contents
+## 📁 Files in This Repository
-- **OnlineRetailDataQuality.ipynb** – Jupyter notebook containing the complete analysis
+- **OnlineRetailDataQuality.ipynb** – My complete analysis in a Colab notebook
-- **data.csv** – Online retail transactional dataset (download instructions below)
-- **results/** – Output charts, tables, and summary files
+- **results/** – Folder that contains all charts, tables, and CSV files I generated
-- **README.md** – Project description and instructions
+- **README.md** – Project explanation
+- **data.zip** – Compressed file containing the dataset

-## 🗂 Dataset
+## 📊 Dataset Information
-The dataset used in this project can be downloaded from: https://archive.ics.uci.edu/dataset/316/online+retail

-After downloading, rename the file to **data.csv** and place it in the same folder as the notebook before running the analysis.

-Rows: ~541,909
+Source of the dataset :
+https://archive.ics.uci.edu/dataset/316/online+retail

+The dataset has around **541,909 rows** with these columns:
-Columns: InvoiceNo, StockCode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country
+InvoiceNo, StockCode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country.

-## 🔍 Analysis Summary
+## 🔍 What I Did in This Project
-The notebook evaluates the dataset using:
+I checked the data using three important data quality dimensions:

-### ✔ Completeness Checks
+### ✔ Completeness
-- Missing CustomerID (~135K missing)
+- Missing CustomerID (~135k missing)
-- Missing Description (~1.4K missing)
+- Missing Description (~1.4k missing)

-### ✔ Validity Checks
+### ✔ Validity
-- Negative quantities (~10K rows)
+- Negative quantities
-- Zero or negative UnitPrice (~2.5K rows)
+- Zero or negative UnitPrice
-- Unusual alphanumeric StockCodes
+- Unusual StockCodes (non-numeric)
-- Date value validity checks
+- Verified that InvoiceDate values were valid

-### ✔ Consistency Checks
+### ✔ Consistency
 - Duplicate rows
-- Same StockCode with multiple Descriptions
+- Same StockCode appearing with multiple descriptions
-- Canceled invoices (InvoiceNo starting with "C")
+- Cancelled invoices (InvoiceNo starting with “C”)
 - Outliers in Quantity and UnitPrice

+All the results from these checks are available in the **results/** folder.

-## 🛠 Tools Used
+## 🛠 Tools I Used
 - Python (Pandas, NumPy)
 - Google Colab
 - GitHub

-## 📘 How to Run the Notebook
+## ▶ How to Run This Notebook
-1. Download the `.ipynb` file
+Download the data.zip file from this repository and extract it.
-2. Download the dataset (link above)
-3. Place `data.csv` in the same folder as the notebook
+After extracting, make sure the file is named data.csv and place it in the same folder as the notebook.
-4. Run all code cells in Google Colab or Jupyter Notebook
+Then open the notebook in Google Colab or Jupyter Notebook and run the cells in order.

-## 📎 Course Requirement
-This repository link is included in my final 2-page PDF report as required.
+## 📌 Note
+This repository contains all the files used and generated during my data quality project.